thomasgonda3/Chess/README.md

 - Notation implemented

+- Prevent player from moving king into Check and castling through Check

 To-Do list -

 - Pawn Promotion

 - Check and Checkmate

-- Prevent King from making illegal moves, and castling through check.
+- Prevent player from making a move that reveals their king to check.

 - Add a move number to the notation on the right. e.g. 1) e4 e5 2) Nf3 Nc6